min2ha/ukwa-site/content/target/40704/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# 'Let slip the dogs of war': World War One, Stratford and Shakespeare

 Project will use items from the Shakespeare Birthplace Trust's (SBT) Local History Collection and Shakespeare Collection to commemorate and understand the role of Stratford-upon-Avon and its residents during WWI.